macropin/django-registration/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/django-registration-redux.svg
     :target: https://pypi.python.org/pypi/django-registration-redux

-If you have issues with the "django-registration-redux" package then please `raise them here`_.
+If you have issues with the "django-registration-redux" package then please 'raise them here'_.

 This is a fairly simple user-registration application for Django, designed to make allowing user signups as painless as possible.
 It requires a functional